EmmanuelNgongo/AWS-EC2-Practice/README.md

 Scaled horizontally by adding more instances

+I learned that When establishing an SSH connection, the EC2 instance listens on port 22, while the client machine uses a dynamically assigned ephemeral source port.
+The following commands helps to find out which port is used to establish a ssh connection between the client computer and the ec2 instance:
+For windows (Powershell): netstat -ano | findstr :22 For linux or macOS: netstat -tnp | grep :22

 I also learned that EC2 instances can be created on demand in less than a minute, which makes them far more practical and efficient than procuring, setting up, and maintaining physical servers.

 # Possible Improvements